Hypertrichosis

 Living with hypertrichosis

 Hypertrichosis can be emotionally distressing for those affected and lead to social and psychological challenges.
-Support and advice can be helpful for people with hypertrichosis and their families to cope with the condition.
+Support and counseling can be helpful for people with hypertrichosis and their families in coping with the condition.
 It is important that treatment is supervised by an experienced dermatologist or endocrinologist to ensure the best possible care and support.

 Similar terms